Free Eviction Forms.

 This site provides useful and important information about Washington landlord-tenant law.
 Still, the application of landlord-tenant law to your situation is best analyzed by a landlord-tenant attorney.
 Get legal advice before acting.

 We launched this site over twelve years ago for our eviction service.
 We started getting landlord-tenant inquiries from everywhere in the US, not just the local jurisdictions where we perform evictions.
 We added an attorney directory.
 If you are a landlord with a property in King, Pierce, or Snohomish counties in Washington please contact us.
 If you have rental properties in other locations please see the Landlord Attorney Directory to find an attorney in your area.
+Note that we are not affiliated with nor are we endorsing the law firms listed in the directory.

 Post your landlord-tenant question, or respond to someone else’s post.